Greeting

 Forestalling leave

-If a companion is taking his leave, you may forestall it if you state a brief reason to do so.
-For example:
+his leave, you may forestall it if you state a brief reason to do so.
+For

 Tom: I am going home to dinner now.